Coming Soon 👀 At the beginning of April, you’ll be

 The Sega one is not so amazing.
 The company started as “Service Games” and they made jukeboxes and slot machines, nothing to do with computers.
 They became “Sega” in 1965, making arcade games, still nothing to do with computers.

-John W Kennedy Premium Member about 7 years ago
+John W Kennedy Premium Member over 7 years ago

 Konrad Zuse had completed his Z1 and Z2 computers by 1940.
 Fortunately for the world, Hitler thought computers weren’t worth investing in.